one-among-us/data/people/a2581911655/page.en.md

 She had a good hands-on ability, and conducted DIY on many devices by herself, she also did some little experiences with her own hands.

-On her road of exploring being a girl, she once had sense of inferiority, confusion, and anxiety, but she still stayed alive for a long time.
+On her road of exploring being a girl, she once had sense of inferiority, confusion, and anxiety, but she still lived strongly for a long time.

 Following are some personal photos she left in this world: